 Trump, Xi set for high-stakes trade war talks in Japan

-U.S. President Donald Trump and Chinese President Xi Jinping are set for a high-stakes meeting in Japan on Saturday that could salvage trade talks or plunge the world's two largest economies into a deeper trade war.

-OSAKA/NEW YORK: U.S. President Donald Trump and Chinese President Xi Jinping are set for a high-stakes meeting in Japan on Saturday that could salvage trade talks or plunge the world's two largest economies into a deeper trade war.
+OSAKA: US President Donald Trump and Chinese President Xi Jinping are set for a high-stakes meeting in Japan on Saturday (Jun 29) that could salvage trade talks or plunge the world's two largest economies into a deeper trade war.

 The dispute has already cost companies in both countries billions of dollars, disrupted global manufacturing and supply lines, and roiled global markets.